 Source: Journal of Personality and Social Psychology 2Worchel, S., Lee, J., & Adewole, A. (1975).
 Effects of supply and demand on ratings of object value.
 Journal of Personality and Social Psychology, 32(5), 906 – 914.

-It’s simple: We are programmed for survival and will therefore a) overvalue items and services that are scarce and b) undervalue those plentifully.
+We are programmed for survival and will therefore a) overvalue items and services that are scarce and b) undervalue those plentifully.
 3The behaviour is sometimes called FOMO (fear of missing out).

 Creating artificial scarcity (by limiting availability) is a powerful PR strategy, but to avoid backfiring, the PR professional must refrain from framing the offer using untrue statements.

-Read also: The Power of Artificial Scarcity
+Learn more: The Power of Artificial Scarcity